 The once-and-future physical education teacher and mountain biking champion gets her health students up for several activity breaks and active-learning sessions during her 42-minute class period.
 Yost uses a variety of tools to make sure students take any opportunity to maintain or even improve their fitness levels.

 “I’ve missed being active,” she said, sensitive to what students feel after being in a classroom period after period.
 “It’s interesting, too.
 My own fitness levels have declined because I’m in the classroom all day.”

 So Yost makes sure her students experience some activity in her class.
 Taking the school student council’s philosophy to heart, Yost uses several tools to get students moving:

 - Fit Sticks

-- adidas Zone for IHT Spirit wrist heart rate monitors
+- IHT Zone wrist heart rate monitors

 Students, she said, have always enjoyed the activity breaks and active lessons, but the recent addition of the heart rate monitors has boosted student engagement to new levels.

 “My experience from when I used to be in a gym as the P.E. teacher to now as a health teacher, I have been telling my former partner, who’s now an assistant principal at the school, because whenever him and I taught PE at the same time, I told him that the buy-in and effort levels are 180 degrees different,” she said.
 “The kids are understanding.”

 Yost gets students moving a variety of ways, mostly in quick bursts of activity designed to get heart rates up quickly and briefly – similar to a high intensity interval training workout – before moving to the next part of her lesson.
 Fit Sticks, purchased through the school’s Fuel Up to Play 60 initiative, allows students to choose an activity that the class participates in, making the most of the space beside their desks.